myuu-151/Octave-libogc/README.md

 # Octave

-3D Game Engine fork for GameCube specifically
+A 3D Game Engine fork continuing GameCube support

 > **Why this fork?**
 > - Stays on the original **libogc** — upstream Octave now requires libogc2 and a third-party package repository.